Kyjov: Geography

 Kyjov is located about 17 km north of Hodonín.
-It is situated in the valley of the river Kyjovka.
-Most of the municipal territory lies in the Kyjov Hills, and a small northern part lies in the Chřiby highlands.
+Most of the municipal territory lies in the Kyjov Hills, only a small northern part lies in the Chřiby highlands.
 The highest point is the hill Lenivá hora at 463 m above sea level.
+The town is situated in the valley of the Kyjovka River.

 History

 The first written mention of Kyjov is from 1126.
 Until 1539, it was a property of the Hradisko Monastery.
 In the 12th century, a Romanesque church and new market place were established here.
 In 1201, Kyjov is first referred to as a market town.
 In 1284, King Wenceslaus II allowed to fortify the market town.
 Kyjov had no funds for the stone walls and built only wooden palisades.

 Due to financial difficulties of the monastery, in the 14th and 15th centuries, Kyjov was pawned to various lower nobles.
 In 1515, Kyjov became a town.
 The monastery sold the town in 1539.
 After it changed its owners few times, in 1548, Kyjov became a royal town, received a royal promise not to be sold or pawned again, and gained an advantageous position that led to further development.
 The town had repaired buildings, had built three town gates and new Renaissance town hall, and acquired new properties.

 In 1710, the first Capuchins came to Kyjov.
 They had built a new church.
 In 1784, the Capuchin monastery was abolished.
 From 1784 to 1848, the town was in good economic condition and expanded.
 In the second half of the 19th century, Kyjov has a German speaking minory, which included Jewish population.

-Until 1918, Gaya in Mähren – Kyjov (previously Gaya or Gaia) was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, Kyjov was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

 Demographics

+As of 2025, with an average age of 46.9 years, the town has one of the oldest populations in the country, and the oldest among the cities and towns with a population of over 10,000.

 Transport

-Kyjov lies on the railway from Brno to Uherské Hradiště.
-It is served by three railway stations and stops: Kyjov, Kyjov zastávka, and Bohuslavice u Kyjova.
+Kyjov is located on the railway line from Brno to Uherské Hradiště.
+It is served by three train stations and stops: Kyjov, Kyjov zastávka and Bohuslavice u Kyjova.

 Culture

 Kyjov is a centre of regional folklore.
 The town lies in the cultural region of Moravian Slovakia.
 The festival Slovácký rok ("Moravian Slovakian Year") is the oldest Moravian folklore festival.
 It has taken place here since 1921 every four years.

-Kyjov participated and won silver in the 2008 Entente Florale.
+Kyjov participated and won silver in the 2008 Entente Florale Europe, which is an international horticultural competition.